dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 with the declared name and type, as if it had been a final instance variable in a class.
-Similarly, if the representation name is `id` then the representation object can be accessed using `this.id` in the body or `e.id` anywhere, as long as the static type of `e` is that representation type.
+Similarly, if the representation name is `id` then the representation object can be accessed using `this.id` in the body or `e.id` anywhere, as long as the static type of `e` is that extension type.

 [primary constructor proposal]: https://github.com/dart-lang/language/pull/3023